Curiousbappi11/learn-react-app/README.md

 2. **Defines the App Component**:
     - The `App` function is defined as a functional component.
     - It is returning a fragment (`<>...</>`) containing a simple `<h1>` element with the text "hello!".
+    - End of the day elements inside the return statement are converted into a tree of React elements, which React uses to render the UI.
     - Simply we can say that App.jsx is functional component that returns a simple JSX element.
 3. **Exports the App Component**:
     - The `App` component is exported as the default export of the module, making it available for import in other files.